decentralized-identity/hub-node-core/lib/Hub.md

 1. The Hub sends the signed Hub response back to the requester.

-1. The requester verifies the value in the ```did-requester-nonce``` JWS header parameter matches its requester-issued nonce.
+1. The requester verifies that the value in the ```did-requester-nonce``` JWS header parameter matches its requester-issued nonce.

-1. The requester verifies JWT is signed by the Hub by resolving Hub's DID and obtaining the public key specified by the ```kid``` header in the JWT.
+1. The requester verifies that JWT is signed by the Hub by resolving Hub's DID and obtaining the public key specified by the ```kid``` header in the JWT.

 ## Example Hub JWT Payload
 ```json